strdubtseva/CSS_paper/README.md

 - **Exploratory Analysis**: Provides an overview of the data, including the number of posts and comments, generating word clouds to visualize the most frequent words, and calculating TF-IDF metrics to identify the most significant terms in the discussions.
 - **Topic Modeling**: Identifies the main topics discussed in the comments using Latent Dirichlet Allocation (LDA)
 - **Sentiment Analysis**: Analyzes the sentiments expressed in the comments to posts using RoBERTa model trained on GoEmotions dataset (https://huggingface.co/SamLowe/roberta-base-go_emotions)

+## Results
+The `result` folder contains the results of the analysis, including word clouds, TF-IDF table, topics produced by LDA and sentiments extracted from the comments.

 ## Usage
 To run the code follow this pipeline: